scottgonzalez/node-wordpress/readme.md

 Deletes a post.

-*NOTE:* Deleting a pot may move it to the trash and then deleting a second time will actually delete.
+*NOTE:* Deleting a post may move it to the trash and then deleting a second time will actually delete.

 * `id`: The ID of the post to delete.
 * `callback` (`function( error )`): A callback to invoke when the API call is complete.